namecoin/ncdns/README.md

    installed.
 (Most distributions will have a package called `libcap-dev` or similar.)

-3. Run `make`.
-The source repository will be retrieved via `go get` automatically.
-You must have the Go compiler tools installed.

-On Windows platforms:

-1. Ensure you have the Go tools installed.
+Option A: Using Go build commands (works on any platform with Bash):

-2. Ensure you have the GOPATH environment variable set.
-(For those not not familar with Go, setting it to the path to an empty directory will suffice.
+1. Ensure you have the GOPATH environment variable set.
+(For those not familar with Go, setting it to the path to an empty directory will suffice.
    The directory will be filled with build files.)

+2. Run `go get -d -t -u github.com/namecoin/ncdns/...`.
+The ncdns source code will be retrieved automatically.

-3. Run `go get github.com/hlandau/ncdns`.
-The ncdns source code will be retrieved automatically and ncdns will be built.
-The binary will be at
+3. Run `go generate github.com/namecoin/ncdns/...`.
+Some source code will be generated.

+4. Run `go get -t github.com/namecoin/ncdns/...`.  ncdns will be built.
+The binaries will be at
    $GOPATH/bin/ncdns.

+Option B: Using Makefile (non-Windows platforms):

+1. Run `make`.
+The source repository will be retrieved via `go get` automatically.

 ncdns can be run as a Windows service; see the output of `ncdns --help`.